yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 #SBATCH --gres=nvme:<local_storage_space_per_node>  # e.g., to claim 200 GB of storage, use option --gres=nvme:200.

 ```
-- Use the environment variable $LOCAL_SCRATCH to access the local storage on each node.
+- Use environment variable $LOCAL_SCRATCH to access the local storage on each node.

 - Please move any data to shared area once  the job is finished